Phhofm/ACCESS/README.md

 More information is available on our [website](http://access.ch.tiberius.sui-inter.net/de/ "website"), in our [report](https://raw.githubusercontent.com/Phhofm/papers/master/ACCESS_Report.pdf "report"), or in our [gitbook](https://mp-access.gitbook.io/access/development/getting-started "gitbook").

 We made our tool open source.
-So anyone can feel free to use this tool for their own courses or to fork it and extend the tool with further functionality or simpler deployment options
+So anyone can feel free to use this tool for their own courses or to fork it and extend the tool with further functionality or simpler deployment options.

+This repository only contains this README, you find the code of the project in the following repositories:

 The [Infrastructure](https://github.com/Phhofm/ACCESS_Infrastructure "Infrastructure") repository contains the configuration and docker-services needed for our application like postgres, mongodb, keycloak